Chili con carne

-Geographic and personal tastes involve different types of meat and other ingredients.
+The types of meat and other ingredients used vary based on geographic and personal tastes.
 Recipes provoke disputes among aficionados, some of whom insist that the word chili applies only to the basic dish, without beans and tomatoes.
 Chili con carne is a common dish for cook-offs, and may be used as a side, garnish, or ingredient in other dishes, such as soups or salsas.

 Origins and history

+In writings from 1529, the Franciscan friar Bernardino de Sahagún described chili pepper-seasoned stews being eaten in the Aztec capital, Tenochtitlan, now the location of Mexico City.
+The use of beef as the primary meat originated when the Spanish introduced cattle to Mexico.